Road trippin’ with my two favorite allies

 Fully loaded we got snacks and supplies

 It’s time to leave this town

 It’s time to steal away

 Hit the road Jack, but don’t get lost!
 You may think that it’s impossible to go astray since you have your smartphone and all kinds of apps to help you navigate the world.
 However, you should not throw yourself out there and completely rely on your mobile device.
 Below are a few road trip tips to help you get ready for memorable travels.

 Divide to conquer

 Before hitting the road, check up your car.
 Take it to a mechanic and tell them you are planning a road trip.
-Check out the “5 things to have in your car”, but in general, make sure you have a basic repair kit, first aid kit, fire extinguisher, and road reflectors.
+Besides the 5 essentials to always keep in your car, make sure to get a basic repair kit, fire extinguisher, and road reflectors.
 Don’t forget the spare tire, of course, and duct tape for emergency quick fixes.

 Monitor tire pressure while on the road and keep an eye on the car gauges.
 When you are not looking at the dashboard keep your eyes on the road, not on your cell phone.
 In the last decade, distracted drivers have become the leading cause of road accidents.
 So, remember the divide-to-conquer-tip and, if you are the designated driver, do not get distracted with anything else.

 Plan the route – and have a paper map